CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 * `labels`: array of string values that indicate the label of each bar.
 * `data`: array of numeric values that indicate the height of each bar.
 * `backgroundColor`: array of colors that will be applied to the chart bars from left to right.
-If you assing a single color, all the chart bars will be colored the same.
+If you assign a single color, all the chart bars will be colored the same.

 We are going to use this configuration by default: